-\Students not reaching proficiency on the Pennsylvania Biology Keystone Exam are required by PDE to take this course.
+Students not reaching proficiency on the Pennsylvania Biology Keystone Exam are required by PDE to take this course.
 This course counts as an elective.
+It will be offered in the Fall and Spring semester.

-Course Name and Number Difficulty Level Credit Chemistry I (30300) 1.2 1.0 NCAR
+Course Name and Number Difficulty Level Credit Chemistry I (30300) 1.2 1.0